Passiolife/minLoRAplus/README.md

 A fork of the excellent [minLoRA](https://github.com/cccntu/minLoRA) repo by [cccntu](https://github.com/cccntu), with functionality added for Passio use cases

 A minimal, but versatile PyTorch re-implementation of [LoRA](https://github.com/microsoft/LoRA).

 In only ~100 lines of code, minLoRA supports the following features:

-### Features

 - Functional, no need to modify the model definition
 - Works everywhere, as long as you use `torch.nn.Module`